Weight Distribution Hitch (WDH)

 Let me preface this post by saying a Weight Distribution Hitch (WDH) is not a solution for a poorly loaded caravan or a vehicle with sagging suspension.
 They are also not suitable for every situation, every vehicle, or every caravan and are for on-road use only.
 Some Vehicle Manufacturers warn to never use one as it may damage the vehicle, whilst others recommend them to ensure stability and handling when towing larger caravans.
 We are in the latter, with Jeep recommending them if towing over 5000lb (2267kg).

-Always seek professional advice before committing to installing (or not installing) a WDH.
+Always consult the vehicle manufacturer and seek professional advice before committing to installing or not installing a WDH.

 With the ball weight of the caravan being in the high range (250kg +), Jeep recommends using a Weight Distribution Hitch (WDH) to assist in reducing the rear axle load and increasing the load on the front axles.
 This provides much better braking and steering, especially in an emergency manoeuvre.
 (The Jeep recommendation is for when towing over 5000lb or 2267kg)